 Vicente Gomes, the founder of the Atelier, build a wooden box of 40cm in length at the end of which he could slide the glass plate.
 This was Madeira’ first camera!
 It stands in the original studio with a podium and decors.

-2. Taste Madeira Wine
+2. Taste Madeira Wine in Funchal

 Madeira wine is a fortified wine available in a variety of dry, medium and sweet styles.
 Its unique taste comes from repeatedly heating and cooling the wine.